devsh4/automation_tests/pay1/README.md

-# web_tests
-Code for automation of functional tests and data driven tests of websites (Company Y) in Selenium.
+Automation tests of websites for Company_Y in Selenium.